The Complete Guide To Gusto Pricing Plans

-Gusto offers a free setup for its 401(k) retirement plan options, which begin with a base fee of $39 per month and an $8 fee per person.
+Gusto offers a free setup for its 401(k) retirement plan options through Guideline, which begin with a base fee of $49 per month and an $8 fee per person.
 Companies can add as many participating employees as they want to their 401(k) benefits system, each of whom can enjoy affordable investment options and investing guidance.

 Gusto’s 401(k) plans truly highlight the software platform’s ease of integration.
 You can jumpstart your team’s saving opportunities by syncing their integrated retirement plans with Gusto Payroll.
 The portal also gives your employees options to change their contributions as they see fit at any given time.
 Gusto partners with Guideline to give employees an easy-to-use portal that lets them quickly find and choose recommendations to add to their investment portfolio.